Integrating with Twilio (SMS)

 Changing the Sender ID when sending SMS messages

-Not all countries support "Change Sender ID" functionality e.g. North America.
-In this case, the Change button will not be visible.
+Not all countries support the "Change Sender ID" functionality e.g. North America.
+In this case, the Change button (seen above) will not be shown.
 Further information and a full list of supported countries can be found on the Twilio support website.

 One number or multiple numbers?